Drinking Water to Lose Weight

 Of course that depends on you, your body, your lifestyle, how much time you are exercising, how hot it is etc.

-A general rule of thumb is 1/2 ounce per pound of body weight per day, or more.
+A general rule of thumb is 1/2 ounce per pound of body weight per day, more or less depending on your size.

-Drink 2 eight ounce glasses (1/2 liter)of water 1/2 hour before meals
+Drink 2 eight ounce glasses (1/2 liter) when you wake up and 1/2 hour before meals

 Drink 1 glass 2 1/2 hours after meals